Jordeks/jabber-frontend/NOTES.md

-[] can't edit/delete a message that's not your own []don't show edit or delete buttons on a messages that is not the current user's [] when loggedOut clears out redux store of messages (already redirecting to '/') [] try it out now button has an if conditional that shows the messages if logged, else shows login/signup [] login/signup/rootPath toggle or navBar
+[] can't edit/delete a message that's not your own []don't show edit or delete buttons on a messages that is not the current user's [] when loggedOut clears out redux store of messages (already redirecting to '/') [] 'try it out now button' has an if conditional that shows the messages if logged, else shows login/signup [] login/signup/rootPath toggle or navBar